 Units of a mutual fund are transferred to a surviving member in case of an untimely demise of the first holder, it is known as ‘transmission’ of mutual funds.
 On the other hand, a ‘transfer’ is said to happen when all the unit holders are alive.

-Transfer of mutual funds is a grey area since as per the Securities and Exchange Board of India’s (SEBI) regulations, 1996, transfer of mutual fund units is allowed.
-However, the fund houses don’t allow all the unit holders to transfer their units, en masse.
-The argument presented by them is that since these mutual fund units could be easily sold and liquidated, there is ‘no point’ transferring funds.
+a) Transfer of mutual funds is a grey area since as per the Securities and Exchange Board of India’s (SEBI) regulations, 1996, transfer of mutual fund units is allowed.
+However, the fund houses don’t let all the unit holders to transfer their units, en masse.
+The argument presented by them is that since these mutual fund units could be quickly sold and liquidated, there is ‘no point’ transferring funds.

 In case of a nominee staking a claim to investment, the fund house asks for a set of legal documents.

-As per SEBI’s circular, one would need letter from a joint holder or a nominee (in case there is no joint holder).
-Also needed would be the death certificate of the deceased unit holder, the Know-your-client documents of the nominee.
-One would also need the bank account mandate to get nominee’s bank account registered, instead of the one that is already existent or the one belonging to the deceased unit holder.
+As per SEBI’s circular, one would need a letter from a joint holder or a nominee (in case there is no joint holder).
+Also, the death certificate of the deceased unitholder, the Know-your-client documents of the nominee will be required.
+One would also need the bank account mandate to get nominee’s bank account registered, instead of the one that is already existent or the one belonging to the deceased unitholder.
 These documents might range from an indemnity bond if the invested amount exceeds Rs.1 lakh to an affidavit by the legal heir.

 John’s wife buys mutual funds from her savings.
 She then transfers it to John immediately.
-Can this happen and will there be any tax implications on this as the mutual funds are being given to John?
+Can this happen, and will there be any tax implications as the mutual funds are being given to John?

-Explanation: The scenario mentioned above is not practically possible because since MFs can’t be transferred from one holder to another.
+The scenario mentioned above is not practically possible since MFs can’t be transferred from one holder to another.
 Also, they can’t be gifted by one person to another.
-For John’s wife to execute this operation she would have to first transfer cash to John’s account (or an account in which John and his wife are joint holders).
+John’s wife would have to first transfer cash to John’s account (or an account in which John and his wife are joint holders).
 She can then use that amount to invest in a fund in John’s name.

-Hence, mutual funds cannot be transferred from one holder, nor are you allowed to do any third-party payment.
+Hence, mutual funds cannot be transferred from one holder, neither are you allowed to make any third-party payment.